alexnault/classix/README.md

 // => "flex bg-primary-100 m-2 p-2" *assuming isPrimary is true and isLarge is false
 ```

-## Why?
+## Comparison

-classix considers string expressions faster to type and easier to reason about (conditions first, followed by classNames) than the alternative:
+Compared to other libraries, classix only allows string expressions as arguments:

 ```js
 // 🚫